 Bureau of Coastal and Land Use Compliance & Enforcement

 The Bureau of Coastal and Land Use Enforcement (CLUE) is responsible for enforcing the regulatory programs established under six (6) separate environmental protection statutes: the Waterfront and Harbor Facilities Act; the (Coastal) Wetlands Act of 1970; the Coastal Area Facilities Review Act; the Flood Hazard Area Control Act; the Freshwater Wetlands Protection Act; and the Highlands Water Protection and Planning Act.
 All of these statutes provide authority for the New Jersey Department of Environmental Protection to regulate development (including clearing of vegetation and filling) within environmentally sensitive areas such as beaches, dunes, wetlands and floodplains.
-(For the citations, See the Resources page
+(For the citations and CLUE's Restoration Guidance Document, See the Resources page

 What We Do